huggingface/datasets/datasets/sbu_captions/README.md

 ### Curation Rationale

+From the paper:
+> One contribution is our technique for the automatic collection of this new dataset – performing a huge number of Flickr queries and then filtering the noisy results down to 1 million images with associated visually relevant captions.
+Such a collection allows us to approach the extremely challenging problem of description generation using relatively simple non-parametric methods and produces surprisingly effective results.

 ### Source Data

+The source images come from Flickr.

 #### Initial Data Collection and Normalization

+One key contribution of our paper is a novel web-scale database of photographs with associated descriptive text.
+To enable effective captioning of novel images, this database must be good in two
+ways: 1) It must be large so that image based matches to a query are reasonably similar, 2) The captions associated with the data base photographs must be visually relevant so that transferring captions between pictures is useful.
+To achieve the first requirement we query Flickr using a huge number of pairs of query terms (objects, attributes, actions, stuff, and scenes).
+This produces a very large, but noisy initial set of photographs with associated text.

 #### Who are the source language producers?

+The Flickr users.

 ### Annotations

 #### Annotation process

+Text descriptions associated with the images are inherited as annotations/captions.

 #### Who are the annotators?

+The Flickr users.

 ### Personal and Sensitive Information